 What can we learn from Gainsborough?
 For me it’s the luminosity he achieves with the light on the childrens’ skin.
-He’s recognised that a child’s skin is so different to an adult’s – softer, clearer and brighter.
-He’s illuminated it as much as possible in all three paintings mentioned and has shown it’s thinner quality by contrasting their pink cheeks with their visible pale blue veins and and applying the shadows on their faces and necks in a similar blue-green paint.
-It’s really worth seeing them in person if you can to see how he achieves this.
+He has recognized that a child’s skin is different to that of an adult; being softer, clearer and brighter.
+He’s illuminated it as much as possible in all three paintings mentioned and has shown its luminous quality by contrasting the girls’ pink cheeks with their visible pale blue veins and and applying the shadows on their faces and necks in a similar blue-green paint.
+It’s really worth seeing these paintings in person if you can, to see how he achieves this.

 Off to a bad start

-It’s perhaps worth looking at the earliest paintings of children to see just how far Gainsborough had come.
-The unattractively painted babies of the Renaissance are now so famous that they have a very popular and entertaining blog devoted to them called Ugly Renaissance Babies which is a real treat for those of use who enjoy unintentionally amusing pictures.
-Of course these early images were not individualized portraits of children but generic images of the Christ Child and at this time there was no concept of childhood as a unique phase, so any baby was simply portrayed as a literally miniaturized adult.
+These early images were not individualized portraits of children but generic images of the Christ Child and at this time there was no concept of childhood as a unique phase of life, so any baby was simply portrayed as a literally miniaturized adults.

 ‘The Cholmondeley Ladies’, British School, 1600–10, Tate Gallery

 Two Women Teaching A Child To Walk, Rembrandt Van Rijn, 1635-37, © Trustees of the British Museum

 There are many more wonderful Rembrandt sketches of children and another of my favourites (and a reminder that there never was a golden era when tiny children behaved themselves perfectly) is a very funny sketch known as Child In A Tantrum.